A proposed deal on climate cash at UN summit highlights split between rich and poor nations

-The amount is more than double the previous goal of $100 billion a year set 15 years ago, but it's less than a quarter of the number requested by developing nations struck hardest by extreme weather.
-But rich nations say the number is about the limit of what they can do, say it's realistic and a stretch for democracies back home to stomach.
+It's more than double the previous goal of $100 billion a year set 15 years ago, but less than a quarter of the number requested by developing nations struck hardest by extreme weather.
+But rich nations say it's realistic and about the limit of what they can do.

-It struck a sour note for developing countries, which see conferences like this one as their biggest hope to pressure rich nations because they can't attend meetings of the world's biggest economies.
+It struck a sour note for developing countries, which see conferences like this one as their biggest hope to pressure rich nations because they aren't part of meetings of the world's biggest economies.

-"Our expectations were low, but this is a slap in the face,” said Mohamed Adow, director of the think tank Power Shift Africa.
+"Our expectations were low, but this is a slap in the face,” said Mohamed Adow, from Power Shift Africa.
 “No developing country will fall for this.
 They have angered and offended the developing world.”

-The proposal came down from the top, the presidency of U.N. climate talks — called COP29 — in Baku, Azerbaijan.
-Delegations from numerous countries, analysts and advocates were kept in the dark about the draft until it dropped more than a half a day later than promised, prompting grumblings about how this conference was being run.
+The proposal came from the top: the presidency of the climate talks — called COP29 — in Baku, Azerbaijan.

-“These texts form a balanced and streamlined package for COP29,” The Presidency said in a statement.
-“The COP29 Presidency urges Parties to study this text intently, to pave the way towards consensus, on the few options remaining.”

-This proposal, which is friendly to the viewpoint of Saudi Arabia, is not a take-it-or-leave-it option, but likely only the first of two or even three proposals, said Climate Analytics CEO Bill Hare, a veteran negotiator.
+Lead negotiator Yalchin Rafiyev, Azerbaijan's deputy foreign minister, said the presidency hopes to push countries to go higher than $250 billion, saying “it doesn't correspond to our fair and ambitious goal.
+But we will continue to engage with the parties.”

+Brazil responded with a higher number taken from a report by an expert financial panel appointed by the United Nations secretary-general.
+Brazil Environment Minister Marina Silva proposed $300 billion a year until 2035 when the number would jump to $390 billion a year.

 “We’re in for a long night and maybe two nights before we actually reach agreement on this,” Hare said.

-Just like last year's initial proposal, which was soundly rejected, this plan is “empty” on what climate analysts call “mitigation” or efforts to reduce emissions from or completely get off coal, oil and natural gas, Hare said.
+Just like last year's initial proposal, which was soundly rejected, this plan is “empty” on what climate analysts call “mitigation” or efforts to reduce emissions from or completely quit coal, oil and natural gas, Hare said.

-The frustration and disappointment at the proposed $250 billion figure was palpable on Friday afternoon.

 “It is a disgrace that despite full awareness of the devastating climate crises afflicting developing nations and the staggering costs of climate action — amounting to trillions — developed nations have only proposed a meagre $250 billion per year," said Harjeet Singh of the Fossil Fuel Non-Proliferation Treaty.